Morphogenesis: Computer models

 An approach to model morphogenesis in computer science or mathematics can be traced to Alan Turing's 1952 paper, "The chemical basis of morphogenesis", a model now known as the Turing pattern.

-An other famous model is the so-called French flag model, developed in the sixties.
+Another famous model is the so-called French flag model, developed in the sixties.

 Improvements in computer performance in the twenty-first century enabled the simulation of relatively complex morphogenesis models.
 In 2020, such a model was proposed where cell growth and differentiation is that of a cellular automaton with parametrized rules.
 As the rules' parameters are differentiable, they can be trained with gradient descent, a technique which has been highly optimized in recent years due to its use in machine learning.
 This model was limited to the generation of pictures, and is thus bi-dimensional.

 A similar model to the one described above was subsequently extended to generate three-dimensional structures, and was demonstrated in the video game Minecraft, whose block-based nature made it particularly expedient for the simulation of 3D cellular automatons.